aritraibm/docker-learn/README.md

 ## Push an image to docker hub (https://hub.docker.com/)

-### Steps/notes to push any docker image to docker hub
+### Steps/notes to push any docker image to the docker hub
 ```
 docker logout                                   # to make sure you're logged out and not cause any clashes
 docker tag <imageId> myusername/docker-whale    # use :1.0.0 for specific version, default is 'latest'